max-blackend/backup-smelly/README.md

 ### Current Benchmark
 ![Alt text](images/image.png)

+### How to modify or extend Smelly
+Smelly uses JavaParser visitors to perform static analysis on generated tests and have access to the class under test and available dependencies.

+To create a new detector you must:
+1. Define a rule of detection based on static analysis.
+2. Create a new class for your detector, if you need a basic visitor, you may inherit from `VoidVisitorAdapter<Void>`.
+3. Customize the execution of your detector in `MainDetector` class.

 ### Important notes
  _Be sure to have created the output folder before executing the tool._